Dingyi-Kang/A_Novel_Approach_to_Active_Vision_CNN-LSTM-PPO/README.md

 ===

 # Introduction
-**This project contains two models.
-The first model integrates CNN-LSTM neural network with PPO algorithm, demonstrating exceptinal performance in track target tasks.
-The second model which is still under development aims to achieve state-of-art performance through integrating attention-based predictive learning with reinforcement learning**
+**This project encompasses two models.
+The first model integrates a CNN-LSTM neural network with the PPO (Proximal Policy Optimization) algorithm, demonstrating exceptional performance in target tracking tasks.
+The second model, which is still under development, aims to achieve state-of-the-art performance by integrating attention-based predictive learning with reinforcement learning.**